 Fiafia: All guests are welcomed to Aganoa with an ancient, traditional Samoan feast/celebration called fiafia.
 During fiafia guests get to taste an array of every Samoan delicacy from palusami to underground oven-baked pig.

 Games: Take an afternoon off from the surf and entertain yourself with one of many games from bocce, to horseshoes, and croquet to table tennis and darts.

 Eco excursions: In comparison to the neighboring island of Upolu, much of Savai’i is undeveloped and the interior rainforests remain wild and virtually untouched.
 Aganoa offers hikes and eco-friendly guided tours through the rainforest or around Mt.
 Silisili.

-You can fly into Apia on the island of Upolu, Samoa from many Pacific hubs such as: L.A., Honolulu, Auckland, Nadi, Sydney and Brisbane.
-From there, a designated surf guide from Aganoa Lodge will meet you at the airport with a van and transport you to the ferry terminal 10 minutes away.
-From there, it’s a quick hour-long ferry ride (with multiple crossings all day) from Upolu to Savai’i.
+You can fly into Apia on the island of Upolu, Samoa from many Pacific hubs such as L.A., Honolulu, Auckland, Nadi, Sydney and Brisbane.
+From there, a designated surf guide from Aganoa Lodge will meet you at the airport with a van and transport you to the ferry terminal just 10 minutes away.
+From there, it’s an hour-long ferry ride from Upolu to Savaii.
 Then another 10 minutes by van to Aganoa Lodge.